Marco4413/Text2Image/README.md

 ## Requirements

-This project was developed for Python 3.12
+This project was developed for Python 3.12 (and 3.8 since I have that installed in WSL)

 You'll also need the following Python modules:
-- pillow 10.4.0
+- pillow 10.4.0 (may also work with 10.1.0)

 `$ pip install Pillow`